Tenda-M/Bake-Boutique/README.md

 6. Navigate to the directory where you want the cloned directory to be created.
 7. Enter `git clone` followed by pasting the copied URL from step 4.
 8. Hit '**Enter**' to initiate the creation of the local clone.

+### Configure STRIPE config vars and webhooks

+- Log in to your Stripe account – create one if necessary
+- Add `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` to the Heroku config vars, assigning these variables the values from your Stripe account dashboard
+- Create a webhook endpoint for use with your application.
+On the Stripe dashboard, go to the **Developers → Webhooks** section, click **Add Endpoint**, and use the URL of your Heroku application with `/checkout/wh/` appended to the end of the URL string
+- When configuring the endpoint, the events to register for are: `payment_intent.succeeded` and `payment_intent.failed`
+- Once the endpoint is set up, obtain the signing secret for the webhooks and save this value as a Heroku config var called `STRIPE_WH_SECRET`

 ## Credits
 ### Content